h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/overview.md

 # COVID-19 Hospital Occupancy Simulator

-Using state-of-the-art time series models and real-time data, Simulate enables hospital staff to obtain a four-week projection on their COVID-19 ICU and non-ICU hospital occupancy, admission, and length of stay (LOS).
-As well, in the projection, Simulate includes a four-week projection on local county COVID-19 cases.
+Through a simulation supported with state-of-the-art time series models and real-time data, *Simulate* enables hospital staff to obtain a four-week projection on their COVID-19 ICU and non-ICU hospital occupancy, admission, and length of stay (LOS).
+As well, in the projection, *Simulate* includes a four-week projection on local county COVID-19 cases.
 You can understand a projection through simple and interactive charts.

 To provide total control over the data used to generate a projection, hospital staff can override the data feeding the models.